ShengHuaWu/ObserveKeyboardNotifications/README.md

 ## Observe iOS Keyboard Notifications
-User input request is a common feature of iOS applications, for example, during signup or login procedure.
+User input request is a common feature of an iOS application, especially, during sign-up or log-in process.
 When users touch a text field, a text view, or a field in a web view, the system displays a keyboard.
 However, sometimes the keyboard will be placed on the top of an app's content, the app should adjust the content that is located under the keyboard and keep it visible.
 In order to achieve this, the app can observe the corresponding notifications when the keyboard is shown or hidden.

 ### Handle Keyboard Notifications with Selectors
-Let's say we have a text field on the bottom of a scroll view.
+Let's say there is a text field on the bottom of a scroll view.
 When the keyboard is shown, we should move the scroll view up and keep the text field visible.
-On the other hand, when the keyboard is hidden, we should move everything back to the original location.
+On the other hand, we should move everything back to the original location when the keyboard is hidden.
-According to [Apple's documentation](https://developer.apple.com/library/content/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/KeyboardManagement/KeyboardManagement.html), we can use `NotificationCenter`'s `addObserver` method and listen to `UIKeyboardWillShowNotification` and `UIKeyboardWillHideNotification`.
+According to [Apple's documentation](https://developer.apple.com/library/content/documentation/StringsTextFonts/Conceptual/TextAndWebiPhoneOS/KeyboardManagement/KeyboardManagement.html), we can use `NotificationCenter`'s `addObserver` method and listen to `UIKeyboardWillShowNotification` and `UIKeyboardWillHideNotification` in our view controller.
 ```
 let center = NotificationCenter.default
 center.addObserver(self, selector: #selector(keyboardWillBeShown(note:)), name: Notification.Name.UIKeyboardWillShow, object: nil)
 center.addObserver(self, selector: #selector(keyboardWillBeHidden(note:)), name: Notification.Name.UIKeyboardWillHide, object: nil)
 ```
-Then, when the keyboard is shown, we get the necessary value from the notification's `userInfo` and change `contentInset` of the scroll view within our selector.
+Then, when the keyboard is shown, we obtain the necessary value from the notification's `userInfo` and change `contentInset` of the scroll view within our `keyboardWillBeShown` method.
 Finally, we invoke `UIScrollView`'s `scrollRectToVisible` method to actually reveal the text field.
 ```
 func keyboardWillBeShown(note: Notification) {